eliezergyan/LetXChat/README.md

 ## Acknowledgements
 - This project was inspired by Francis Class-Peters
-- Many thanks to Amlitech
+- Many thanks to Amalitech

 ## Contact